-We’ve included all the top alternatives to Monday, including the best open source, paid, and free alternatives.
-We’ve ranked them by overall usefulness and included a rundown of each option along with its key features, pros and cons.
+We’ve included all the top alternatives to Monday, including the best open-source, paid, and free alternatives.
+We’ve ranked them by overall usefulness and included a rundown of each option along with its key features, pros, and cons.

 So, if you’re looking for a platform that will better meet your needs, check out our list of the best Monday alternatives.

 Monday is a cloud-based, no-code work management system that lets you create the tools you need to run all aspects of your work.
-Accessed as a web app or on a mobile device, it’s especially useful if you want to centralise all of your apps, processes, and files into one Work OS.
+Accessed as a web app or on a mobile device, it’s especially useful if you want to centralize all of your apps, processes, and files into one Work OS.

 You can manage everything more efficiently using smart no-code automation, an array of pre-built templates, and lots of easy integrations.
 Custom dashboards and views help to simplify your tasks, data analysis, and reporting.
-Plus, it’s easy to collaborate and communicate with your team via updates, mentions, and notifications in Monday’s multimedia documents that are easy to organise and share.
+Plus, it’s easy to collaborate and communicate with your team via updates, mentions, and notifications in Monday’s multimedia documents that are easy to organize and share.

 While many users are happy with Monday Work OS, some feel that it lacks the features and capabilities they need.
 For instance, it uses a task as its core data element, which might be unfamiliar if you’re used to working with spreadsheet tables.
 Businesses with large amounts of data might prefer a spreadsheet database with more advanced capabilities for structuring, storing, and securing big datasets.